wittymindstech/stock-trend-prediction/README.md

 Step 2.
 Calculate the scores if its negative or positive using sentimental analysis for each tweet

 Step 3.
-Train the model using the tweets score for the day and stock price on that partcular day.
+Train the model using the tweets score for the day and stock price on that particular day.
 Tweets score will be independent variable & Stock price will be dependent.

 Step 4.
 Predict and test the accuracy of each model.